raspberrypilearning/i-made-you-a-book/en/step_4.md

 Inspire the Raspberry Pi Foundation community with your project!

-To submit your project to our 'I made you a book' Scratch studio for other people to see, please complete [this form](https://form.raspberrypi.org/f/community-project-submissions){:target="_blank"}.
+To submit your project to our 'I made you a book — Community' Scratch studio for other people to see, please complete [this form](https://form.raspberrypi.org/f/community-project-submissions){:target="_blank"}.

 --- /task ---